-Recently, some of the most active developments in the secondary US sanctions have been in relation to Russia, Iran, and North Korea.
+Recently, some of the most active developments in the secondary US sanctions have been in relation to Russia, Iran, North Korea, Hong Kong and Syria.
 Non-US companies need to monitor these developments closely to evaluate the potential implications of these sanctions on their business.
-Please note that per above, in many cases these restrictions apply to entities owned 50% or more, collectively, by SDNs.
-A non-exhaustive list of examples of sanctionable activities relating to Russia, Iran, and North Korea includes:
+Please note that per above, in many cases these restrictions apply to entities owned 50 percent or more, collectively, by SDNs.
+A non-exhaustive list of examples of sanctionable activities relating to Russia, Iran, North Korea, Hong Kong and Syria includes:

-- the following Russia-related transactions: - knowingly facilitating a significant transaction on behalf of a person subject to sanctions (SDNs or SSI entities); or materially violating, causing a violation of, or attempting or conspiring to violate the sanctions; - knowingly making a significant investment in a special Russian crude oil project; - foreign financial institutions knowingly engaging in significant transactions in certain energy-related (special crude oil projects) and defense-related activities, or facilitating significant financial transactions on behalf of SDNs; - investment, sales, leases, or provision of items in support of Russia's ability to construct energy export pipelines; - knowingly engaging in significant transactions with persons related to the Russian defense or intelligence sectors; - knowingly making or facilitating a significant investment contributing to Russia's ability to privatize state-owned assets; and, - operating in the Russian railway or metals and mining sectors; - the following Iran-related transactions: - providing material support for, or goods or services in support of, the purchase or acquisition of US bank notes or precious metals by the Government of Iran;
+- the following Russia-related transactions: - knowingly facilitating a significant transaction on behalf of a person subject to sanctions (SDNs or SSI entities); or materially violating, causing a violation of, or attempting or conspiring to violate the sanctions; - knowingly making a significant investment in a special Russian crude oil project; - foreign financial institutions knowingly engaging in significant transactions in certain energy-related (special crude oil projects) and defense-related activities, or facilitating significant financial transactions on behalf of SDNs; - investment, sales, leases, or provision of items in support of Russia's ability to construct energy export pipelines; - knowingly engaging in significant transactions with persons related to the Russian defense or intelligence sectors; - knowingly making or facilitating a significant investment contributing to Russia's ability to privatize state-owned assets; and - operating in the Russian railway or metals and mining sectors;5 - the following Iran-related transactions: - providing material support for, or goods or services in support of, the purchase or acquisition of US bank notes or precious metals by the Government of Iran; - providing material support for, or goods or services in support of, the National Iranian Oil Company (NIOC), the Naftiran Intertrade Company (NICO), the Central Bank of Iran (CBI), or certain Iranian persons on the SDN List;